TamasNeumer/Ph03nix-InterviewPrep/Web/SQL/SQL.md

       - The columns in each SELECT statement must also be in the same order.
     - The UNION operator selects only distinct values by default.
 To allow duplicate values, use `UNION ALL`.
     - E.g. Union --> List cities of customers + suppliers
+    - Using Union you can add custom columns.

 ```sql
 SELECT column_name(s) FROM table1 UNION SELECT column_name(s) FROM table2;